 SEO reporting plays a critical role in developing a strong digital marketing strategy.
 Collecting the right data and knowing how to sort and understand the information can let marketers know what efforts bring customers and what areas need improvements to provide a quality ROI for the company.
+This is when SEO reports become a critical part in your SEO strategy.

 What makes SEO reporting and analytics so critical?